McEazy2700/Geology-Stuff/300level/second-semester/Gel-323_Remote-sensing-test-prep.md

   rotation of the Earth east to west, the can cover the whole Earth.

 ### Resolution
+#### Spatial resolution
-* The **spatial resolution** of an image refers to the size of the smallest possible feature that can be detected, and determines the amount of detail that can be seen in an image.
+The **spatial resolution** of an image refers to the size of the smallest possible feature that can be detected, and determines the amount of detail that can be seen in an image.
-* For example, from the international space station, a building on land might be detected as a single dot, so the size of the building can be the spatial resolution, since anything smaller than the building will be to small to detect.
+For example, from the international space station, a building on land might be detected as a single dot, so the size of the building can be the spatial resolution, since anything smaller than the building will be to small to detect.

 * The spatial resolution is also dependent on the Instantaneous Field Of View (IFOV).

 > **IFOV** refers to the angular cone visibility of a sensor, and can be defined as the area of the Earth's surface